 In the 1934 essay “Painting and Film,” theorist Rudolf Arnheim, who taught at the University of Michigan, wrote, “…the same principles of the division of space, as painters have applied them for ages, and as photographers have adapted them, can also be applied to film: for instance, every good film shot groups the objects in the image into simple mathematical figures, eye-catching lines organize and unify the many visible objects, the spaces are balanced according to size, form, and light, etc.” (from Arnheim’s 1977 book Film Essays and Criticism)

 And in the January 1927 Dial essay “Not Theater, Not Literature, Not Painting,” Ralph Block remarks, “Like music, painting and the drama in their primitive stages, the movies are manifestations in some kind of aesthetic form of a social will and even of a mass religion.
 They are in effect a powerful psychic magnet, an educing force which draws submerged dreams from hidden places to the surface of the common life.” (from the 1960 book by Lewis Jacobs, Introduction to the Art of the Movies)

-Paintings have played an important role in many movies that I’ve seen at the DFT, including Lust for Life, La Belle Noiseuse, and Lola Montès.
+Paintings have been the subject or important elements of many movies that I’ve seen at the DFT, including Lust for Life, La Belle Noiseuse, and Lola Montès.
 Probably the most memorable movie of a painter that I saw at the DFT was the 2001 screening of The Mystery of Picasso (1956), in which Pablo Picasso was shown creating art that is reputed to exist only in this film.